itsbanjo/concession-kiosk-demo/readme.md

 ## Requirements:

-1. A running OpenShift, minimum OpenShift Local
+1. A running OpenShift, (minimum OpenShift Local)
+2. VirtualBox (recommended!)
-2. A working access to access.redhat.com for registering the VM to Red Hat using the *Red Hat Developer Subscription for Individual*.
+3. A working access to access.redhat.com for registering the VM to Red Hat using the *Red Hat Developer Subscription for Individual*.
-3. The pool ID for your *Red Hat Developer Subscription for Individual* maybe required in *config.yaml* to successfully register the VM if you want to register the hosts in a specific subscriptions.
+4. The pool ID for your *Red Hat Developer Subscription for Individual* maybe required in *config.yaml* to successfully register the VM if you want to register the hosts in a specific subscriptions.
-4. If you have a working Red Hat Satellite, you can use the ActivationKeys to register.
+5. If you have a working Red Hat Satellite, you can use the ActivationKeys to register.
 Otherwise, the playbook will switch to manual subscription using your username and password.
 (Optional)
-5. If you choose VSphere to deploy the VMs, a working account to successfully provision a VM is required.
+6. If you choose VSphere to deploy the VMs, a working account to successfully provision a VM is required.
-6. You **must** Create an ansible vault file named ***.majikmike*** before starting the provisioning process and should contain the following variables listed below:
+7. You **must** Create an ansible vault file named ***.majikmike*** before starting the provisioning process and should contain the following variables listed below:

        $ ansible-vault create .majikmike